phstc/phstc.github.com/_posts/2013-05-04-auto-scale-sidekiq-workers-on-amazon-ec2.md

 #### Asgard considerations

 It doesn't work well with other Tomcat apps.
-To work properly on Tomcat, it must be the ROOT app.
+To work properly with Tomcat, it must be the ROOT app.
 Another option is to run it as a [standalone app](https://github.com/Netflix/asgard/wiki/Quick-Start-Guide), this is how I use it.

     JAVA_HOME=/System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home java -Xmx1024M -XX:MaxPermSize=128m -jar asgard-standalone.jar "" localhost 8888